Dosage Form: capsule

 Special Senses: Visual abnormalities.

-	Urogenital: Renal failure, elevated blood urea nitrogen, elevated creatinine, hematuria (see WARNINGS).
+Urogenital: Renal failure, renal pain (may be associated with renal failure), elevated blood urea nitrogen, elevated creatinine, hematuria (see WARNINGS).

 Intermittent Therapy: 200 mg every 4 hours, 5 times daily for 5 days.
-Therapy should be initiated at the earliest sign

-	or symptom (prodrome) of recurrence.
+Therapy should be initiated at the earliest sign or symptom (prodrome) of recurrence.

 Children (2 years of age and older): 20 mg/kg per dose orally 4 times daily (80 mg/kg/day) for 5 days.
 Children over 40 kg should receive the adult dose for chickenpox.